espressomd/espresso/doc/sphinx/installation.rst

 .. glossary::

     CMake
-        The build system is based on CMake.
+        The build system is based on CMake version 3 or later [4]_.

     C++ compiler
         The C++ core of |es| needs to be built by a C++14-capable compiler.